xyflow/xyflow/.changeset/two-pugs-drive.md

 ---
-'@xyflow/react': patch
+'@xyflow/react': minor
 ---

-Add resizeDirection prop for the NodeResizeControl component
+Add `resizeDirection` prop for the `NodeResizeControl` component